keboola/developers-docs/integrate/storage/api/configurations.md

 {:toc}

-When working with the [component configurations API](http://docs.keboola.apiary.io/#reference/component-configurations), you usually need to know a `componentId`.
+When working with the [component configurations API](http://docs.keboola.apiary.io/#reference/component-configurations), you usually need to know the `componentId`.
 You can get a list of all available components with the [API index call](http://docs.keboola.apiary.io/#reference/miscellaneous/api-index/get).
-This API call is one of the few that do not require a Storage API token
+It is one of the few API calls that do not require a Storage API token:

 {% highlight bash %}
 curl https://connection.keboola.com/v2/storage
 {% endhighlight %}

-Which will give you something like
+It will give you something like this:

 {% highlight json %}
 {